 To determine whether the materials in question will conform to our policy, analyze the proposed use according to the following checklist:

 A. Determine whether the work is in the public domain or whether it is protected by copyright.
-To determine the copyright status of a work, check here.
-If the work is not protected by copyright, you may use it as you wish.

 B. Determine whether the work is licensed by the university (e.g., an article from an electronic database licensed by the university).
 If it is, determine whether your proposed use is permitted by the terms of the license.
 For example, you may be able to direct students to an electronic version of a journal article with a link, but not to download and copy the article and place it on reserve.
 If you need assistance in this process, contact the library (email@example.com or ext.1777).
 If the proposed use is permitted by the terms of the license, your analysis ends here.

 C. Determine whether the proposed use falls within the Safe Harbor Guidelines.
 If so, you can use the document as you propose.

 D. If the proposed use goes beyond the Safe Harbor guidelines, you will have to apply the Fair Use Test.

 E. Determine whether an item falls under the properties of Fair Use by using the Fair Use guidelines.
 Fair Use is not always your best avenue when trying to determine an exact answer to affirm or negate copyright compliance.

 F. If the proposed use involves print or digital reserve, ensure that you have complied with the requirements applicable to those documents.

 a.
 Is it an item to be placed on print reserve in the library?

 b.
 Is it an item to be placed in the electronic learning environment?